-Ram Dass and Raghu have a conversation around social action and keeping our quietness and love in 2017.
+Ram Dass and Raghu have a conversation around social action and keeping our quietness and love in chaotic times.

 Ram Dass talks about balancing ourselves, social responsibility, why he puts President Trump on his puja (prayer) table, and cultivating love for everyone no matter their beliefs.
 Ram Dass leaves us with perspective and insight on keeping our quietness and love in 2020.

 No Politics (Opening) – Ram Dass talks about his recent visit with his friend, California Governor Jerry Brown.
 Despite the political struggles in California, the old friends stuck to topics like love and Buddhism.

 The Long, Long View (5:50) – Raghu gets on the topic of Trump, the new year, and some advice he got from Danny Goldberg about our political climate.
 Danny acknowledges that we have gone through dark times, but notes that there always will be the light that follows.

 While Danny likes to take the long view approach to things, Ram Dass prefers to take the long, long view.
 He and Raghu talk about Maharajji’s saying, “It’s perfect, it’s perfect.”
 They discuss the balance of social action and inner peace.
 Find out why Ram Dass put Trump on his puja, and why it is a practice we should all adopt.

 “With this political scene, I don’t think we should sit back and be ‘just perfect.’
 But I want to say, that in the social action, don’t do anything that you do with negativity, frustration, or anger.
 Because that will rile the opposition.
 Do your social action with love.”

 Evil?
 (19:00) – Ram Dass and Raghu talk about the different concepts of evil and how that leads to polarization.
 How do we interact with others whose world view seems so destructive?
 The answer is to wait and see what will actually happen.